Sep 16, 2025

 Once you’ve figured out who your most valuable referrers are.
 Now what?
 You need to think about three things:

-Where can you find them?
+• Where can you find them?
 Are they in hospitals, skilled nursing facilities, financial advisor offices?

-What do they care about?
-Not the generic answer (“they care about their patients”) but the real stuff—maybe they’re stressed about time, worried about compliance, or frustrated by unreliable providers.
+• What do they care about?
+Not the generic answer (“they care about their patients”) but the real stuff — maybe they’re stressed about time, worried about compliance, or frustrated by unreliable providers.

-The answers shape how you approach them.
-And once you make contact, give them something concrete: a referral packet.
+Once you make contact, give them something concrete: a referral packet.
 Keep it professional, but also practical.
 Include:

-How to reach you (ideally a direct line, not a phone tree)
+• How to reach you (ideally a direct line, not a phone tree);

-Key talking points they can use with families
+• Key talking points they can use with families;

-What makes your agency different
+• What makes your agency different.

 Step 2: Maintain Relationships